kinseyost/immutable-redux/README.md

 * ES6(ES2015)/ES7 and [jsx](https://facebook.github.io/react/docs/jsx-in-depth.html) syntax using [babel](https://babeljs.io/)
 * [eslint](http://eslint.org/) - Static analysis of your code.

-Some important things to consider with immutable data:
+Why you should use immutable data:

-The main argument for using immutable data is that When passing immutable data into your component, on `shouldComponentUpdate`, you can use `===` comparison of the data.
+When passing immutable data into your component, you will gain great benefits with rendering.
+On `shouldComponentUpdate`, you can use `===` comparison of the data.

 To get going, just run:
 ```